mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 permalink: /research/2026-05-20-learnings-from-bluesky-project
 ---

-# What I learned from spending 2 years building the app for a large-scale field study

 For roughly 2 years, I led the full technical build for a large-scale field-study on Bluesky.
 We built custom recommendation algorithms and ran them on live feeds during the 2024 US election cycle.
 Academically, that mattered because it let our team test algorithmic interventions in the wild—on real posts, real users, and real political moments, rather than only in settings where Big Tech controls the algorithmic layer.
 Personally, it mattered because it was my first chance to prove I could build a full app by myself.

 Along the way, I built every line of code and implemented every piece of logic.
 I owned the data and ML pipelines and trained custom recommendation algorithms.
 I developed the APIs used by Bluesky to connect users to our feeds.
 I glued together all the pieces of software that made such an ambitious study possible.
 I trained every ML model, retraining them when they became outdated, and watched the training logs from the WandB console.
 I woke up at 1am to the app crashing and thousands of unhappy users not being able to log in.
 All 50,000 lines of code in [our codebase](https://github.com/METResearchGroup/bluesky-research) were painstakingly written, rewritten, deleted, refactored, and updated by me over the course of 2 years, a testament to how much improvement is about putting in the reps, fixing mistakes, and persevering through the doldrums rather than aphorisms, YouTube tutorials, and motivational speeches.